yufengwang/research-drafts/content/posts/task.md

 优先级比  requestIdleCallback 高

-requestAnimationFrame is a tool for us web-devs to hook in this update the rendering sub-process, allowing us to draw things only when the rendering will happen, but it also has the side effect of marking the web page as animated, and thus forces browser to execute the full update the rendering steps even though it might not have been needed
+requestAnimationFrame is a tool for us web-devs to hook in this update the rendering[^fn:1] sub-process, allowing us to draw things only when the rendering will happen, but it also has the side effect of marking the web page as animated, and thus forces browser to execute the full update the rendering steps even though it might not have been needed

+在渲染前，执行回调

 ## requestIdleCallback {#requestidlecallback}